Environment for building text-to-speech synthesis for Icelandic

 The goal of the project is to design a system that enables voice-driven delivery of web content, such as content from news sites, blogs or radio programs.
 The idea is to have an environment specifically designed for audio interaction and not tied to visual layout of a web page.
 The user can choose content with voice commands.
 The content is then presented to the user as audio, e.g. recorded speech or generated speech or a radio episode or podcast.
 A pure audio interface is useful for situations where hands and eyes are busy, such as when driving, cooking, running, etc., as well as for people with disabilities.

 All parliament speeches have to be stored in a text format and kept accessible to the public.

 As it is, a considerable time is spent on transcribing the speeches.
 By using automatic speech recognition the manual labor needed for the transcription of each speech can be reduced considerably.

-In this project we are developing an automatic speech recognizer for the Icelandic parliament and the aim is to have it fully take over the transcription process in 2018.
+In this project we are further developing the automatic speech recognizer used in the transcription process for the Icelandic parliament since 2018.

 Contributor/s: Inga Rún Helgadóttir, Judy Fong

 Eyra is a free and open source project designed to provide tools to gather speech data for languages.

 Speech data acquisition is particularly important for under-resourced languages.
 The data gathering is the most labour-intensive part of developing speech technologies such as automatic speech recognizers and synthesizers.